Environmental justice: Europe

-Similar to other countries around the world, the European Environment Agency (EEA) identifies that environmental inequality issues remain at the core of environment, society, and economy.
-Social circumstances often seem to correlate with the exposure, vulnerability, and sensitivity to environmental hazards.
-In Europe, "the quality of the environment varies significantly across Europe; in general terms between east and west, but also between countries, regions and neighbourhoods within cities" (Ganzleben and Kazmierczak, par.10).
-The EEA ran a report that was able to identify the inequality between exposure to environmental hazards such as pollution, noise, and high temperatures, and socioeconomic status.
-The results of the report established that poverty-stricken European residential areas are more inclined to be exposed to these environmental health hazards which tend to contribute to more environmental stressors.
-However, the nature of this evidence varies due to geographical circumstances.
-For example, Western Europe has more extensive examples of environmental health hazards due to their governments' in-comprehensive knowledge of these various health hazards and how they affect their residential areas.

 Sweden

 Sweden became the first country to ban DDT in 1969.
 In the 1980s, women activists organized around preparing jam made from pesticide-tainted berries, which they offered to the members of parliament.
 Parliament members refused, and this has often been cited as an example of direct action within ecofeminism.

 United Kingdom

 Whilst the predominant agenda of the Environmental Justice movement in the United States has been tackling issues of race, inequality, and the environment, environmental justice campaigns around the world have developed and shifted in focus.
 For example, the EJ movement in the United Kingdom is quite different.
 It focuses on issues of poverty and the environment, but also tackles issues of health inequalities and social exclusion.
 A UK-based NGO, named the Environmental Justice Foundation, has sought to make a direct link between the need for environmental security and the defense of basic human rights.
 They have launched several high-profile campaigns that link environmental problems and social injustices.
 A campaign against illegal, unreported and unregulated (IUU) fishing highlighted how 'pirate' fisherman are stealing food from local, artisanal fishing communities.
 They have also launched a campaign exposing the environmental and human rights abuses involved in cotton production in Uzbekistan.
 Cotton produced in Uzbekistan is often harvested by children for little or no pay.
 In addition, the mismanagement of water resources for crop irrigation has led to the near eradication of the Aral Sea.
 The Environmental Justice Foundation has successfully petitioned large retailers such as Wal-mart and Tesco to stop selling Uzbek cotton.